Behind the Scenes of 'Toyz Galore': Sneak Peek into the Pilot Episode "First Day Magic" - Where Retail Meets Teenage Chaos

 INT.
 TOYZ GALORE - MAIN FLOOR - MORNING

-The store is a wonderland of organized chaos.
-Towering shelves stretch toward cathedral-high ceilings, each aisle themed and color-coded.
-The morning light streams through skylights, casting rainbow patterns across the polished floors.
+The store is a universe of organized chaos.
+Shelves stretch toward cathedral-high ceilings, each aisle a carefully curated world of color and possibility.
+Sunlight streams through skylights, casting rainbow patterns that dance across polished floors.

 Graham emerges from the back, wide-eyed and slightly overwhelmed.
-The store is already alive with the sounds of children’s laughter, beeping electronic toys, and the gentle hum of adventure.
+The store is alive with children’s laughter, beeping electronic toys, and the gentle hum of adventure.

 ELIOT BAXTER (16) appears beside him—shorter, wearing thick-rimmed glasses and a t-shirt featuring a pixelated dragon.
 His fingers are permanently stained with what appears to be either ink or Mountain Dew.